tweedegolf/tweedegolf.github.io/_posts/2016-02-16-react-threejs.md

 {% endhighlight %}

-Sometimes using React requires some extra steps, for instance when loading 3D models.
+Sometimes using React requires some extra steps, for instance when loading 3D models, and sometimes it might take a bit time to find the right way of implementing common Three.js functionality like for instance user controls or calling Three.js' own render method manually.

-By default both react-three and react-three-renderer call Three.js' render function continuously by passing it to `Window.requestAnimationFrame()`.
-While this is a good choice for 3D games and animations, it is might be overkill in applications that have a more static scene like applications that simply show 3D models.

-In react-three you can turn off the automatic render function by setting a parameter in the scene component (`enableRapidRender=false`), but in react-three-renderer you need to change the code yourself to accomplish this.
+To elaborate on the latter example: by default both react-three and react-three-renderer call Three.js' render function continuously by passing it to `Window.requestAnimationFrame()`.
+While this is a good choice for 3D games and animations, it is might be overkill in applications that have a more static scene like applications that simply show 3D models, or our Minecraft character configurator.
+In both libraries it is possible to turn off automatic rendering by setting a parameter on the scenegraph component, as you can see in the code of the Minecraft character configurator.

-In the [live examples](http://data.tweedegolf.nl/minecraft/) of the Minecraft character configurator you can see how this continuous rendering affects performance: on my computer the react-three example renders at 60 fps when the application is idle and at about 30 fps when I use the OrbitControls.
-The react-three-renderer examples renders at 30 fps even with no user interaction, so it consumes unnecessary GPU and CPU power which might slow down other processes on the page.

 #### Conclusion